-Be careful – NHS funding is subject to change so do double check your year of entry and do not make a decision based purely on this financial support alone.
+Be careful – NHS funding is subject to change so do double check the student’s year of entry and do not make a decision based purely on this financial support alone.

 Access to Exeter bursary (ATE)

-We will automatically assess your entitlement for an award based on your household income information provided by the relevant UK Funding Body.
-However, we can only do this if you, and your parent(s), do not opt out of consenting to share your financial details when you complete your Application for Student Finance.
+We will automatically assess entitlement for an award based on a student’s household income information provided by the relevant UK Funding Body.
+However, we can only do this if they, and their parent(s), do not opt out of consenting to share their financial details when they complete the application for Student Finance.

 Household income of £16,000 and below

-If you have started, or are due to start, your studies after September 2015 and have a household income* £16,000 or below, you are eligible for the Access to Exeter (ATE) Bursary.
+If they have started, or are due to start, their studies after September 2015 and have a household income* £16,000 or below, then they are eligible for the Access to Exeter (ATE) Bursary.

-For the first year of your studies you are eligible to receive a £2,100 Bursary and from the second year onwards, for the duration of your undergraduate studies, a £1,550 Bursary, providing you continue to meet the eligibility criteria.
+For the first year of studies they are eligible to receive a £2,100 Bursary and from the second year onwards, and for the duration of undergraduate studies, a £1,550 Bursary, providing they continue to meet the eligibility criteria.

 Payment of the ATE Bursary

-Payments are made in 3 instalments and will be made direct to a nominated bank account, with each instalment weighted according to the number of weeks in each term.
-The table below shows the dates of each instalment and how your payments will be weighted according to your total bursary:
+Payments are made in 3 installments and will be made direct to a nominated bank account, with each installment weighted according to the number of weeks in each term.
+The table below shows the dates of each installment and how the payments will be weighted according to the total bursary:

 (Year 2 onwards)